qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/data_binding/data_binding.rst

 ^^^^^

 The model is the centerpiece of data binding.
 It holds the data and acts as an integration point for the store and for the controller.
 Almost all models are plain qooxdoo classes holding the data in properties, which are configured to fire events on every change.
 Since native JavaScript arrays do not fire events when items are changed, a complementary array is added for data binding purposes.
 It is available with most of the native array API as ``qx.data.Array``.
 But there is no need to manually write own model classes for every data source you want to work with.
 The stores provide a smart way to automatically create these classes during runtime.
-Take a look at the :doc:`stores section <data_binding/stores>` for details.
+Take a look at the :doc:`stores section <stores>` for details.

 .. _pages/data_binding#controller:

 Controller
 ^^^^^^^^^^

 The main task of the controller components is to connect the data in the model to the view components.
-Details are available in the :doc:`controller section <data_binding/controller>`.
-The base layer of all controllers, the :doc:`Single Value Binding <data_binding/single_value_binding>` is explained later.
+Details are available in the :doc:`controller section <controller>`.
+The base layer of all controllers, the :doc:`Single Value Binding <single_value_binding>` is explained later.

 .. _pages/data_binding#view: